Jeremy Shockey

 Jeremy Charles Shockey (born August 18, 1980) is an American former professional football player who was a tight end in the National Football League (NFL).
-He played college football at the University of Miami and was drafted by the New York Giants in the first round of the 2002 NFL Draft as the 14th pick.
+He played college football for the Miami Hurricanes, earning first-team All-American honors in 2001.
+He was selected by the New York Giants in the first round of the 2002 NFL draft as the 14th pick.

 The winner of the first-ever Diet Pepsi NFL Rookie of the Year Award in 2002, Shockey earned four Pro Bowl selections in his career and won the Super Bowl with the Giants in Super Bowl XLII and the Saints in Super Bowl XLIV.

-Early years
+Early life

 Shockey was born August 18, 1980, in Ada, Oklahoma.
 A 1999 graduate of Ada High School, Shockey lettered all four seasons, playing mostly at wide receiver and outside linebacker.
 As a senior he caught 50 passes for 1,108 yards and five touchdowns.
 He also returned four punts for touchdowns and was named to Oklahoma's All-District, All-County, and All-State teams.
 Playing in the State Semi-final game of his senior year, he caught eight passes for 206 yards, but his team lost in an upset to Chickasha High School.
 He also played basketball and was an honor roll student.

 College career

-After high school, Shockey briefly attended Northeastern Oklahoma A&M, where he wore #80, in the hopes of being recruited by the University of Arizona.
-While there, however, Arizona wasn’t interested and Shockey eventually earned a scholarship to and attended the University of Miami, where he was part of the school's long tradition of star tight ends.
-As a Hurricane, Shockey first rose to national attention as a sophomore in Miami's 2000 game versus rival Florida State, catching what proved to be the game-winning touchdown pass with :46 remaining in the fourth quarter as # 7 Miami defeated the then-top ranked Seminoles, 27–24.
+After high school, Shockey briefly attended Northeastern Oklahoma A&M in the hopes of being recruited by the University of Arizona.
+However, Arizona wasn't interested and Shockey eventually earned a scholarship to and attended the University of Miami, where he was part of the school's long tradition of star tight ends.
+As a Hurricane, Shockey first rose to national attention as a sophomore in Miami's 2000 game versus rival Florida State, catching what proved to be the game-winning touchdown pass with :46 remaining in the fourth quarter as #7 Miami defeated the then-top ranked Seminoles, 27–24.
 The Hurricanes went 11–1 and Shockey received first-team All-Big East honors from the league's coaches, The Sporting News, and College Football News.

 In 2001, Shockey was an integral member of the national championship Miami team.
 Shockey led the team with 45 receptions and had 604 yards receiving and eight touchdowns (including bowl statistics).
 He was one of three finalists for the Mackey Award, and was named a first-team All-American by CNNSI, and a second-team All-American by the Associated Press, CBS Sportsline, and ABC Sports.
-Having reached the status of national champion and All-American, Shockey declared himself eligible for the NFL Draft following the 2001 season.
+Having reached the status of national champion and All-American, Shockey declared himself eligible for the NFL draft following the 2001 season.